Charles Spencer, 9th Earl Spencer: Early life and education

-Charles Edward Maurice Spencer was born in Marylebone, London on 20 May 1964, the youngest of five children of John Spencer (1924–1992) and Frances Roche (1936–2004; later Shand Kydd).
-Owing to his maternal family's close personal connection to the royal family, he was baptised in Westminster Abbey, with Queen Elizabeth II acting as one of his godmothers.
-He grew up with his three elder sisters, Sarah, Jane, and Diana, the latter of whom he was very close with.
-His infant brother, John, was born four years before him, but died ten hours after his birth, thus leaving Charles as the eventual heir to the earldom.
-Spencer was three years old when his parents' troubled marriage ended in divorce due to his mother's affair with Peter Shand Kydd.
-In 1975, Spencer became styled as Viscount Althorp when his father became Earl Spencer following the death of his paternal grandfather.
-He began his formal education at Silfield Private School in King's Lynn, Norfolk.
-From the age of eight, he was sent to the elite boy's private boarding school Maidwell Hall in Northamptonshire.
-He was educated subsequently at Eton College and then read Modern History at Magdalen College, Oxford.
+Both sides of Spencer's family had long‑standing connections to the royal household, and he was baptised at Westminster Abbey, with Queen Elizabeth II serving as one of his godmothers.
+His father was an equerry to King George VI and Queen Elizabeth ll, and both his grandmothers, Lady Cynthia Spencer and Ruth Roche, Baroness Fermoy, were ladies-in-waiting to Queen Elizabeth the Queen Mother.
+His brother-in-law, Robert Fellowes, was the private secretary of Queen Elizabeth ll from 1986 to 1999.

+Spencer was three years old when his parents' troubled marriage ended in divorce following his mother's affair with Peter Shand Kydd.
+In 1975, Spencer became styled Viscount Althorp when his father succeeded as Earl Spencer on the death of his paternal grandfather.
+He began his formal education at Silfield Private School in King's Lynn, Norfolk, and from the age of eight attended the boys' private boarding school Maidwell Hall in Northamptonshire.
+He was later educated at Eton College and completed a degree in Modern History at Magdalen College, Oxford University.